Fischer–Hepp rearrangement

 The rearrangement reaction takes place by reacting the nitrosamine precursor with hydrochloric acid.
 The chemical yield is generally good under these conditions, but often much poorer if a different acid is used.
-The exact reaction mechanism is unknown but there is evidence suggesting an intramolecular reaction.
+The exact reaction mechanism is unknown but the chloride counterion is likely not relevant, except in a competing decomposition reaction.
+There is evidence suggesting an intramolecular reaction, similar to that seen in the Bamberger rearrangement.
+Nitrosation follows the classic patterns of electrophilic aromatic substitution (for example, a meta nitro group inhibits the reaction), although substitution ortho to the amine is virtually unknown.
+The final step, in which a proton eliminates from the Wheland intermediate, appears to be rate-limiting, and the rearrangement is also suppressed in excessive (e.g. >10M sulfuric) acid.